dev-fYnn/Winget-Repo/README.md

 - **Permission Management**: Control access and user rights 🔐
 - **Terms of Service**: Request the agreement of your Terms of Service 📑
 - **Dev-Mode**: Install the Winget-Repo Dev Mode via winget configure with no problems.
 [Setup](https://github.com/dev-fYnn/Winget-Repo/blob/master/Docs/Dev-Mode.md) 🪛
+- **Version Migration (Beta)**: Easily upgrade to the latest version of Winget-Repo [Documentation](https://github.com/dev-fYnn/Winget-Repo/blob/master/Docs/Upgrade_Winget-Repo.md) ⬆️🆕

 # 🚀 Upcoming Features
-- **Version Migration**: Easily upgrade to the latest version of Winget-Repo ⬆️🆕
 - **Winget-Client**: Use Winget easily on your client 🖥️💿
 - **And much more**: Continuous improvements and new features on the way! 🌱✨